 (b) Student Performance Evaluations Attending providers will evaluate the students yearly based on the schedule set forth by the Academic Assessment Committee.
 Supervising providers may choose to evaluate the students more frequently.
 The providers will complete both the Student Clerkship Feedback Form and the Chart Evaluation form and review them with the student clinician.
 If necessary, the attending provider may meet with a student any time during the quarter to address specific areas of concern.
-If the supervising provider deems it necessary, they may send a student to CSDS midquarter, or refer them for the following quarter.
+If the attending provider deems it necessary, they may send a student to CSDS (e.g., as part of a remediation plan), or refer them for the following guarter.
+The student is then required to attend CSDS as a course and/or programmatic requirement.
 The attending provider will determine the student's performance based upon both subjective and objective criteria.